I Tested 100,000 People's DNA. This Diet Will Kill You - Gary Brecka

 • Weeks 1–2Sleep and morning energy often shift first if the morning routine becomes consistent.

-• Weeks 3–6If real deficiencies are corrected, mood and anxiety patterns may begin to settle.
+• Weeks 3–6If meaningful deficiencies are identified and corrected, mood and anxiety patterns may begin to settle.
+Individual response varies, and other contributors (sleep, stress, medical conditions) often interact with nutrient status.

 • Months 2–6Most of the deeper change shows up only after labs are repeated and supplementation is adjusted.